- Economic Development & Planning

 Special Use Permit

-In some cases, a land use may only be permitted within a Zoning District with a Special Use Permit.
+In some cases, land use may only be permitted within a Zoning District with a Special Use Permit.
 Park Forest’s Unified Development Ordinance identifies Special Uses in Table III-2.A.
-(Use Table) and the process for approval of Special Uses is described in Article VIII-3.C.
+(Use Table), and the process for approval of Special Uses is described in Article VIII-3.C.
 (Special Use Permit).
 Approval of a Special Use Permit must be considered by the Planning and Zoning Commission and approved by the Board of Trustees.

 If the design of your development does not conform to the design requirements established by the UDO for elements such as building setback, building height, lot coverage, parking, or signage, then it may be appropriate to request approval of a variation.
 A variation is only granted based on very strict standards to ensure that the basis for the request is truly a unique situation that poses a hardship on the developer/property owner that is not experienced by others.
 Minor variations, as defined in the UDO, may be reviewed and approved by the Zoning Administrator.
 Major variations must be considered by the Planning and Zoning Commission and approved by the Board of Trustees.
 Variations from the use regulations of the Ordinance cannot be considered.
 More details about Minor and Major Variations can be found in Article VIII-3.D.
 (Variation) of the Unified Development Ordinance.